CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   [PyMOL] molecular modeling system.
 -   [VMD] visualizing program for large biomolecular systems.

-**Visualising XY-plots**

-!!! note
-    Remote graphics are not yet available in Puhti.
-Copy the files to Taito or to a local machine for visual analysis.

-Gromacs tools produce output files made for the Grace program.

 ## References

 Cite your work with the following references: